 Jesus Velasco – Tarleton State University

 Jesus Velasco is the Joe and Teresa Long Endowed Chair in Social Sciences at Tarleton State University.
-He is the author of Neoconservatives in US Foreign Policy Under Ronald Reagan and George W. Bush: Voices Behind the Throne.
-Baltimore, Johns Hopkins University Press and The Wilson Center, 2010.
+He is the editor of American Presidential Elections in Comparative Perspective: The World is Watching(2019), and author of Neoconservatives in US Foreign Policy Under Ronald Reagan and George W. Bush: Voices Behind the Throne (2010).

 María B. Vélez – University of New Mexico